Nand Peeters: The development of Anovlar

 Peeters closely followed the development of various hormones and their uses in the nineteen-fifties.
 He was aware of the work of Pincus and of the serious side-effects of Pincus's Enovid, which was first introduced as a remedy against menstrual disorders in 1957.
 He knew that Schering AG had developed a number of hormones, and when Jean Frenay, a representative of Schering, told him the firm had combined two of them, norethisterone acetate and ethinylestradiol into an experimental preparation called SH-513 (containing 2 mg of the former and 0.01 mg of the latter) he asked for enough SH-513 to test it on a number of his patients.
 Peeters, wrote Frenay to Schering, "principally thinks of ovulation inhibition for contraceptive purposes."
 Thus the idea of developing SH-513 into a contraceptive pill stemmed from Peeters, not from Schering.
 In fact, initially Schering's principal gynecologist wanted Peeters to test SH-513 as a treatment for dysmenorrhea.
-But eventually Peeters got formal permission from Schering to test SH-513 for the purpose of contraception.
+Eventually, Peeters got formal permission from Schering to test SH-513 for the purpose of contraception.

 Peeters selected from his patients those whose prognosis envisioned the risks of dying in childbirth, of stillbirth, and/or of Rh disease.
 He told them explicitly that he was developing a new medication, and got their permission to test it on them.
 The results of his small-scale trial (on no more than 50 fertile married women) led him to conclude that a dose of 3 to 4 mg of norethisterone acetate and 'at least' 0.05 mg of ethinylestradiol was both efficient and had few side effects.
 Schering then made its SH-639 using this dose, and had it tested in trials in Germany, Australia, Japan and the USA on 14,038 menstrual cycles of 2433 women.
 The conclusion was an outright recommendation to introduce SH-639 as a hormonal contraceptive.

 But Schering hesitated to introduce it in Germany, fearing comparison with Nazi eugenics, still a painful memory in that country.
 It was first introduced in Australia, in February 1961, as "Anovlar", a name intended to mean 'without ovulation'.
 The following table shows Anovlar's introduction times in a number of countries: